solitaryreaper/Instacart-Shopper/README.md

   2. **Date-based Indexing and database partitioning** We also want to optimize the time taken for running the date-range queries.
 This can be done by creating index on the date column.
+The range-based nature of the funnel API queries would fit very well against the BTree indices.
 Also, date-based paritioning of the database might help speed up the query , depending on the nature of executed        queries.

 ## Screenshots
 Screenshots for the various web application states and API's have been hosted here : https://github.com/solitaryreaper/Instacart-Shopper/tree/master/screenshots